Your Go-To Guide for Chipotle’s Lifestyle Bowls

 1. Base

 The base sets the tone.
-Unlike traditional burritos that lean on rice or beans, this option leans toward lighter picks like lettuce or greens.
-It keeps things crisp and refreshing while cutting back on carbs.
-For anyone going low-carb or keto, skipping the usual starches is a no-brainer.
+Unlike those heavy wraps stacked with rice or beans, this one leans into lighter picks like lettuce or leafy greens.
+It keeps things crisp and refreshing while helping you cut back on carbs.
+If you’re going low-carb or keto, ditching the usual starches just makes sense.

 2. Protein